metno/weamyl-website/_pages/resources.md

 ---
-permalink: /resources/
+permalink: /dissemination/
-title: "Project Resources"
+title: "Project dissemination"
 ---

-An overview of resources for the project.
+An overview of the outcomes for the project.

+## Publications

+## Seminars and Workshops

+## Social media

+## Annual Reporting